EloiseX/Responsible-machine-learning/README.md

 ### 3. Evaluation data

-The test data of Home Mortgage Disclosur Act was derived from Github class repository for academical use.
-There are 19831 rows in the test dataset.
+The evaluation (or test) data of Home Mortgage Disclosur Act was derived from Github class repository for academical use.
+There are 19831 rows in the preprocessed and unlabeled test dataset.
 The information about columns and data type is shown below.

      '''
      RangeIndex: 19831 entries, 0 to 19830